nori-dot-eco/contracts/docs/Market.md

 function _addActiveRemoval(uint256 removalId) internal
 ```

+Add a removal to the list of active supply.

 <i>Adds the specified removal ID to the `_listedSupply` data structure.
 If this is the supplier's
 first listed removal, the supplier is also added to the active supplier queue.